davidyoon85/betterfin/README.md

 Created using Chart.js

 User can view a month's expenses, breakdown into percentages for each category.
 Hoving over the category's section on the graph, will display specific dollar amounts.
+Also, the user can select a different month and the pie graph will dynamically regenerate to show the new data.

 <p align="center">
 <img src="./public/piechart.jpeg" width="500" height="300" align="middle"/>